Movies & Tv Shows

 Now that the call has come, Momoa is bringing to life one of DC’s most outrageous and intriguing characters.
 Created by writer Roger Slifer and artist Keith Giffen, Lobo is the brash and bold bounty hunter from the planet Czarnia.
 Known for his violent nature, superhuman strength, and regenerative abilities, he’s about as far from PG as possible—DC’s wild answer to Marvel’s Deadpool.

-The upcoming Supergirl film is already shaping up to be a bold new take on the iconic hero.
-Milly Alcock, best known for her breakout role in House of the Dragon, will star as Kara Zor-El, with Craig Gillespie confirmed to direct.
-Production is scheduled to begin on January 13, 2025, with a theatrical release set for June 26, 2026.
-While plot details remain under wraps, Gunn has teased that this version of Supergirl will be “much more hardcore” than previous interpretations.
+The new Supergirl movie looks like it will stand out from past versions of the character.
+Milly Alcock, known for her role in House of the Dragon, will play Kara Zor-El, and Craig Gillespie is set to direct.
+Filming is scheduled to begin on January 13, 2025, with the movie set to release on June 26, 2026.
+James Gunn has suggested that this Supergirl will be tougher and more rugged than what fans are used to.

 About the Author